Contents

 Preface

-I had this idea because I changed the domain name of my image storage last time.
-Later, when I was batch modifying the image storage addresses in the WordPress database, there was a format problem when copying and pasting the sql command, which caused the WordPress database in mariadb to crash.
-Although I later restored it by logging into WordPress and using the "WPvivid backup plug-in" to make a backup in advance, the blog was down for about 30 minutes in the middle...
-This was when I was lucky enough to log in to WordPress.
-If I was unlucky and couldn't log in to WordPress, it would take longer.
-I feel that it is necessary to use mysqldump to back up the mariadb database regularly, so I'll put it on the schedule (because the source site is set up on a macmini, and I didn't want to run scripts on a macmini before).
+The idea came about because after changing the domain name of my image hosting service, I encountered a formatting issue when copying and pasting the SQL commands in the WordPress database.
+This caused the WordPress database in MariaDB to crash.
+Although I managed to restore it using a backup I had made beforehand through the "WPvivid backup plugin," the blog was down for about 30 minutes in the meantime.
+This was only because I was lucky enough to still be able to log into WordPress; if I hadn't, it would have taken even longer.
+I feel that regularly backing up the MariaDB database using mysqldump is necessary, so I'll put it on the agenda (because the source site is hosted on a Mac Mini, and I previously didn't want to run scripts on a Mac Mini).

 After thinking about it for a while, I feel that the safest way is to set up a redundant WordPress site (which can be deployed in the same home data center, or on a cloud host, or in the home data center of other friends in the same city (or other place), and then use backup plug-ins (such as WPvivid backup plug-in) to regularly back up the WordPress and database data to the redundant site.
 When needed, the latest source site backup data can be immediately imported to provide services.
 Combined with the hot standby source site function of CDN, it can also achieve: disaster recovery in the same city (other place), and hybrid deployment of local and cloud disaster recovery functions.